microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 other words, if any of the WinAppSDK packages to be updated are currently in use), then this API will fail installing that WinAppSDK package.
 But this update to the WinAppSDK packages can be forced by using DeploymentInitializeOptions object and setting ForceDeployment option before passing it to this API.
-This option when set will shutdown the application(s) associated with WinAppSDK packages, update the WinAppSDK packages and restart the application(s).
+This option when set will shut down the application(s) associated with WinAppSDK packages, update the WinAppSDK packages and restart the application(s).

-// OPENISSUE: If this option is set when updating main package, then whether the out of process com server from the main package such as push Notifications needs to be explictly restarted needs to be understood.
+// OPENISSUE: If this option is set when updating main package, then whether the out of process com server from the main package such as push Notifications needs to be explicitly restarted needs to be understood.
 If restart it is needed, then the API will handle explicitly restarting it.
 This is under investigation.

-When the API is updating framework package and ForceDeployment option is set, then all dependent packages that are NOT currently in use will be immediately re-installed to refer to the updated framework package and all dependent packages that are currently in use will be re-installed, after they shutdown, to refer to the updated framework package.
+When the API is updating framework package and ForceDeployment option is set, then all dependent packages that are NOT currently in use will be immediately re-installed to refer to the updated framework package and all dependent packages that are currently in use will be re-installed, after they shut down, to refer to the updated framework package.

 ```C#
     if (DeploymentManager.GetStatus().Status != DeploymentStatus.Ok)